exclamaforte/exclamaforte.github.io/blog/content/posts/12-projects-in-12-months.md

 cover:
    image: "images/12-painter.png" # image path/url
    alt: "AI generated image of a man painting a calendar" # alt text
-   caption: "How many months are there in a year?" # display caption under cover
+   #caption: "" # display caption under cover
    relative: false # when using page bundles set this to true
    hidden: false # only hide on current single page
 ---

-Starting with January 2023, my goal is to ship 12 products in 12 months.
+Starting with January 2023, my goal is to ship 12 projects in 12 months.

 # Why not focus on one product?
 My goal is not to create the next [unicorn](https://en.wikipedia.org/wiki/Unicorn_(finance)), but rather to learn as much as I can about the technologies I'm interested in, while increasing my ability to [always be shipping](https://blog.codinghorror.com/yes-but-what-have-you-done/).